Use the following guidelines and principles as you contemplate your own work arrangements and those of your team.

 - Catalyze collaboration between UBC and its partners through normalizing remote interactions.

 - Promote and enable connections and balance across UBC campuses.

-Decisions regarding remote work arrangements must:
+Decisions regarding hybrid work arrangements must:

 - Prioritize the physical and mental health of students, faculty, and staff.